theGhostJW/ghc-proposals/proposals/0000-rich-errors-proposal.rst

 value represents a piece of the document which the consumer is free to render in any way it sees fit.
 All of the information relevant to the message is guaranteed to be in the embedded value.

+Moreover, it is easy to emulate scoped annotations with ``embed``-style documents, by attaching the document and the annotation together, as part of a "bigger", compound annotation:

+    -- using our embed-style SDoc to store both annotations as well -- as the sub-documents that gets annotated with those values newtyped ScopedSDoc a = ScopedSDoc
+      { getScopedSDoc :: SDoc' (a, ScopedSDoc a) }

+    -- scoped annotation function
+    scopedAnn :: a -> ScopedSDoc a -> ScopedSDoc a
+    scopedAnn a d = Scoped $ pure (a, d)

+Likewise, if we were using a scoped annotation friendly representation, say ``SDoc2``, we would be able to emulate non-scoped annotations by scoping our annotations over empty documents:

+    -- assuming SDoc2 has 'annotate :: a -> SDoc2 a -> SDoc2 a'
+    ann :: a -> SDoc2 a
+    ann a = annotate a empty

 Unresolved Questions